-Experimentation with these early prototypes during and after World War I paved the way for the Essex- and Independence-class aircraft carriers that played a vital role in World War II naval operations.
-Throughout the years that followed, the Navy developed numerous modified aircraft carrier designations, including:
+Experimentation with these early prototypes during and after World War I paved the way for the Essex- and Independence-class carriers that played a vital role in World War II naval operations.

 During the Vietnam War, many escort aircraft carriers were redesignated as escort helicopter aircraft carriers (CVHE) and utility aircraft carriers (CVU).
-Numerous variations of Navy carriers, including CVL-, CVA-, CVU- and CVE- designated aircraft carriers, also served during the Korean War and the Cold War that followed.
+Numerous variations of Navy carriers, including CVL-, CVA-, CVU- and CVE- designated aircraft carriers, also served during the Korean War and the Cold War.

 The Vietnam-era also saw the Navy’s first nuclear-powered supercarriers, whose design influenced the 10 aircraft carriers that remain in commission to this day.

-Before the long term health risks of asbestos exposure were widely known, the mineral fiber was incorporated into countless products vital to the operation of Navy aircraft carriers.
+Before the long-term health risks of asbestos exposure were widely known, the mineral fiber was incorporated into countless products vital to the operation of Navy ships.
 Because fires aboard warships were a routine and potentially devastating threat to Navy assets and personnel, the extensive use of quality insulation was a key aspect of ship construction.

 Although medical experts later identified asbestos as a potent carcinogen, it once served as the choice material for containing heat and preventing the outbreak of fires at sea.
 Asbestos ingredients once composed vinyl floor tiles, valves, water pump gaskets and various types of insulation for piping and auxiliary equipment.
 Its affordability and unrivaled fireproofing qualities led to extensive use of the material in Navy shipbuilding, despite the dangers it posed to service members and shipbuilders.

 Free information, books, wristbands and more for patients and caregivers.